com-lihaoyi/scalatags/Readme.md

 On top of fixing all the old problems, Scalatags targets some new ones:

-- Speed; compiled Scala is pretty fast compared to doubly-interpreted Python.
 - Typesafe-ish access to HTML tags, attributes and CSS classes and styles.
 No more weird bugs due to typos like `flaot: left` or `<dvi>`.
 - Cross compiles to run on both JVM and Javascript via [ScalaJS](https://github.com/scala-js/scala-js), which is a property few other engines (e.g. [Mustache](http://mustache.github.io/)) have.